-4. The following method of purchase will be used when required by this policy in order to achieve the highest savings.
-Total aggregate purchases over the course of a Fiscal Year are to be considered in determining if an item is subject to the guidelines set forth below for purchase, public works, and service contracts.
+4. The following method of purchase will be used when required by this policy in order to achieve the highest savings:

+Note: Total aggregate purchases over the course of a Fiscal Year should be considered when determining whether an item requires written quotes, or is subject to public bid.